What is a WebSocket: It's actually a very descriptive name defining

 Because both these sets of code exist on the ESP32 you need to take

-things slowly when developing code to a void getting in a huge mess.
+things slowly when developing code to avoid getting in a huge mess.

 Other things to think about when developing the WebSocket code: